tderenzi/tderenzi.github.io/src/portfolio/elom.md

 These challenges jeopardized ELOM’s ability to deliver reliable, high-quality data, impacting their mission to improve early childhood outcomes and inform evidence-based policy.

-# Research and Strategic goals
+# Research and Strategic Goals
 To address the challenges of a fragmented data management system and support ELOM’s mission to evaluate developmental outcomes and influence policy, the following goals were established:

 {% inlineImage "ELOM Research Goals.png", "ELOM Research Goals" %}